-i) Deregulation took place in Nigeria in the year ii) Before deregulation, media operation was largely governed by the iii) The Federal Government of Nigeria granted the first 17 Community Radio Licences on iv) IMS means Institute for Media and Society, while PIWA is Panos Institute West Africa v) The Nigerian broadcasting Code was first published in 1993 and reviewed in 1996 vi) Radio was established in 2015 to support II and III projects in Kutigi.
-Niger State.
-Nigeria.

-V11) November, viii) From the public consultative mechanism adopted in 2006, the Federal Government of Nigeria, through the Minister of Information, constituted a multi-sectoral committee to draft a policy to guide government in the establishment of • ix) The major reason for the struggle to actualise community broadcasting in Nigmainly to democratise access to, and provide a x) The Institute for Media and Society (IMS), is a Nigerian advocacy- at the fore-front of the struggle foracross Nigeria.
+i) Before deregulation, media operation was largely governed by the ii) The Federal Government of Nigeria granted the first 17 Community Radio Licences on v) IMS means Institute for Media and Society , while PIWA is Panos Institute West Africa 7) The Nigerian broadcasting Code was first published in 1993 and reviewed in 1996 vi) Radio was established in 2015 to support II and III projects in Kutigi, Niger State, Nigeria. vii) The effort to coordinate and initiate community broadcasting in Nigeria dates back to November, viii) From the public consultative mechanism adopted in 2006, the Federal Government of Nigeria, through the Minister of Information, constituted a multi-sectoral committee to draft a policy to guide government in the establishment of x) The major reason for the struggle to actualise community broadcasting in Nigeria was mainly to democratise access to, and provide a x) The Institute for Media and Society (IMS), is a Nigerian advocacy- at the fore-front of the struggle for across Nigeria.